 DISCLAIMER: I absolutely love elephants and while I desperately wanted to experience meeting these awesome creatures, was extremely concerned for the well-being of the animals.
-I researched long and hard about different sanctuaries in Chiang Mai, and found many unfit based on their methods of captivity.
+I researched long and hard about different sanctuaries in Chiang Mai and found many unfit based on their methods of captivity.
 Many “sanctuaries” aren’t really sanctuaries- they’re created because of the tourist market demand and often these places allow people to ride elephants.
 RIDING ELEPHANTS IS NOT ETHICAL.
 It is harmful to the animal and they do not deserve to live that way.
-We chose Chai Lai Orchid because of their mission, values, and the fact that they truly focus on the animals.
+We chose Chai Lai Orchid because of its mission, values, and the fact that it truly focus on the animals.
 You can read more about Chai Lai’s practices HERE.
 I feel that Chai Lai is truly ethical and I loved their dedication to anti-trafficking efforts via Daughter’s Rising.
 Read more about Daughter’s Rising HERE.

 Our time at Chai Lai was magical, to say the least.
 I loved being out in the Thailand countryside and connecting with nature.
 This resort is seriously stunning.
 The grounds include a gorgeous river complete with open-air riverside dining, a small marketplace, and numerous rental huts.
-There is a suspension bridge used for crossing the river, and there is an additional restaurant on the street-side of the water.
+There is a suspension bridge used for crossing the river, and there is an additional restaurant on the street side of the water.

 Favorite things about Chai Lai…

-- Safe, pure and happy experiences with one of the most amazing animals on Earth.
+- Safe, pure, and happy experiences with one of the most amazing animals on Earth.
 We loved walking alongside these gentle giants through the jungle, feeding them endless bananas and bathing them in the river.
 I will remember that day for the rest of my life.